nebulaeonline/Isaac64cs/README.md

 containing up to 2048 bytes.

 There are RandN() & RangedRandN() methods for 64/32/16/8 bit unsigned integers.
-The RandN() methods can tax a Max argument (of the same type), while the RangedRandN() methods take a Min and a Max and will return a number between those specified.
+The RandN() methods can take a Max argument (of the same type), while the RangedRandN() methods take a Min and a Max and will return a number between those specified.